Skip to main content

 Emoji are an important part of our communication within Slack.
 You are welcome to add custom emoji.
 Keep in mind that interactions in Slack are covered by our Code of Conduct, including emoji.
 Please be thoughtful and mindful about emoji submissions and ensure they're in line with our values of diversity, equity and inclusion.

 Before requesting emoji featuring TTS members' faces, family, pets, etc., please request consent from those featured.
-Emoji reviewers are required to check that consent was obtained.
+Emoji reviewers are required to confirm, so asking/confirming in a public channel can save reviewers a step.

-Square images under 128KB and with transparent backgrounds work best.
+Square images under 128KB with transparent backgrounds work best (though for transparent backgrounds you may want to confirm there's enough contrast in both light and dark mode).
 Images can be in JPG, PNG, or GIF format.

-Per GSA Directive, new emoji must be reviewed before use.
+Per GSA Directive, we must review new emoji before adding them.

 Creating a custom emoji

-1. Upload the image to our Slack in a public channel and copy the direct URL of the image. #transient is a good place for this (as well as to test other Slack features).
-Using a link to the image somewhere else on the web will cause extra work for our Slack admins.
+1. Upload the image to our Slack in a public channel and copy the direct URL of the image. , external,TTS-only, #transient is a good place for this (as well as to test other Slack features).
+Using a link to the image somewhere else on the web often makes it difficult, if not impossible, for our Slack admins.
+Confirm that any gif is under 128KB.

-4. Fill out the form (name and direct URL of the image within Slack) and click submit
+4. Fill out the form, which asks for the "shortcode" name you'd like for the new emoji (in the format :name-here:) and the direct URL of the image within Slack, and click Submit.

 Request new emoji form

-Once approved, your new emoji will be published to #emoji-showcase.
+Once approved, your new emoji will be published to , external,TTS-only, #emoji-showcase.

 Reviewing custom emoji

-If you'd like to help review emoji, reach out to #tts-tech-portfolio.
+If you'd like to help review emoji, reach out to , external,TTS-only, #tts-tech-portfolio.

 Frequently used emoji

-Emojis can contain a lot of community-specific meaning, so please don't hesitate to ask someone what they meant by an emoji.
+Emoji can contain a lot of community-specific or media-reference meaning, so please don't hesitate to ask someone what they meant by an emoji.

 We encourage you to use emoji as accents in your messages and to type the original word, too.
 For example, instead of saying: I saw the :rocket: and it was :amaze: say: I saw the rocket launch :rocket: and it was amazing :amaze: